devfahad/devfahad/README.md

-<h1 align="center">Hi 👋, I'm a Frontend Engineer</h1>
-<h3 align="center">A passionate frontend engineer with experience in TypeScript and JavaScript, and expertise in frameworks like React.
+<h3>A passionate frontend engineer with experience in TypeScript and JavaScript, and expertise in frameworks like React.
 Currently exploring Next.js and Adonis.js</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=devfahad&label=Profile%20views&color=0e75b6&style=flat" alt="devfahad" /> </p>

-- 🔭 I’m currently working on **Ecommerce App**

-- 🌱 I’m currently learning **Adonisjs, Nextjs, CP**
+- 🌱 Currently exploring **Adonisjs, Nextjs, CP**

 - 👨‍💻 All of my projects are available at [http://devfahad.com](http://devfahad.com)

-- 💬 Ask me about **Html, Css, React, Typescript**

 - 📫 How to reach me **https://www.linkedin.com/in/devfahad**